 - There is no other draft created in a newer formula version (see Create a New Formula Version Draft).

 Otherwise, an active formula can only go into the Closed state.

 Clone a Formula

 After activation, you can create a clone of that formula by clicking the Clone button at the top-right corner of the screen.

 This allows you create variations based on the same formula as a starting point.

 Click the Create New Version button to create a new Draft version based on the active formula.
 You can edit the draft version while the active formula is still enabled.
-It will have the same name as the original one, but the version number will be increased by one, and the start date will be current date, or start date of the previous version plus day.
-To find the New Formula Version Draft, open the formula you wish to change and click on the ''History'' tab where all modifications are shown.
+It will have the same name as the original one, but the version number will be increased by one, and the start date will be current date, or start date of the previous version plus one day.
+To find the New Formula Version Draft, open the formula you wish to change and click the History tab where all modifications are shown.